The Great White North (album): Sales

-At least one million copies of the album were sold in North America, 350,000 of these in Canada alone, which earned a triple-platinum certification from the Canadian Recording Industry Association.
+At least one million copies of the album were sold in North America, 350,000 of these in Canada alone; this earned a triple-platinum certification from the Canadian Recording Industry Association for the album.

 The Great White North entered the RPM Canadian album charts at #3 on 12 December 1981 and rose to the #1 position the following week where it remained until 23 January 1982.
 Overall, RPM ranked the album #40 of albums released in Canada during 1981.
 It peaked at number 8 on the American Billboard 200 album chart in 1982.

 "Take Off"

 The song "Take Off" (identified on the album as "the hit single section"), features guest vocalist Geddy Lee of Rush, an elementary schoolmate of Moranis.
 In it he utters the line, “Yeah, um, I, you know, ten bucks is ten bucks”, after a reminder of his deal with the brothers' lawyer.
-It was a hit, peaking at number 16 on the Billboard 100 singles chart in March 1982, five spots higher than Rush's then-most popular U.S. song, "New World Man", had.
+It was a hit, peaking at number 16 on the Billboard 100 singles chart in March 1982, five spots higher than Rush's most popular U.S. song, "New World Man", released a year later.
 It reached #14 on the Cash Box chart and #5 on WLS-AM in Chicago.
+On Canada's CHUM Charts it was No. 1 for 2 weeks.